wp-plugins/atcontent/readme.txt

 == Description ==
-[AtContent](http://bit.ly/1cRs7nA) is a cross-blogging and content distribution platform.
-Once you started using AtContent you are able to repost blog posts of others on your site and they can repost yours without content duplication.

 #### Repost others' blog posts on your site and let others repost yours.
 Increase your audience by 250% in just 30 days! ####
-* Get links back to your site from reposts.
-* Repost content of other bloggers and increase user engagement on your site.
-* Track how your audience grows.

-#### With AtConetent everybody wins: ####
-* Authors reach people on other sites and increase audiences by [860% in just 3 weeks](http://bit.ly/1didxf4)
-* Bloggers who make reposts get quality content, increase user engagement and traffic to their sites.
-* Readers get content they like on sites they already hang out.

-#### SEO & Google friendly ####
-* Copy-paste protection, **NO GOOGLE PENALTIES**

-#### Copy-paste protection with AtContent ####
-* You can be sure you will not get penalties from Google if anyone copies your posts, because with AtContent nobody can do it!
-Here are [EXAMPLE 1](http://bit.ly/1cSdcvs) and [EXAMPLE 2](http://bit.ly/1eII8jW) —  nobody can copy-paste this post, but anyone can legally repost it by clicking “Repost” at the bottom of the article.

-#### AtContent analytics – imagine you have Google analytics for all your posts distributed across tens and hundreds of sites!  ####
-* You can see detailed statistics, such as sites your posts were reposted on, amount of views and traffic from social networks.
-[SCREENSHOT](http://bit.ly/1didyzB)

-#### Joining AtContent costs you nothing – the plugin is free. ####

-* With AtContent you don't just become a better blogger, you start to use a new digital content standard and enter into a new era of the Internet where content is distributed across hundreds of sites and still managed by the owner.
-And you are a part of this future – unbelievable!
-* If you have several blogs and need a multiple system solution, please [contact us](http://bit.ly/K8krqg).

 == Examples ==